Shopping for dining tables can be overwhelming due to the number of options available.

 - 6′ x 8′ minimum = 36 inches x 60 inches rectangular

 If the area you want to put your new table in is open, simply put down newspaper to the size of the table you want and walk around it.
-This will give you a better feel if the size will fit your needs.
+This will give you a better feel if the size fits your needs.

 36-inch Round Top